Navigating the Science: Evaluating Research Quality

 Scientific evidence on the health effects of environmental contaminants continues to mount.
 The range of research available is, however, of variable quality and largely unfamiliar to health care professionals.
 Researchers at the University of California San Francisco’s Program on Reproductive Health and the Environment, along with multiple partners, have developed a methodology called the Navigation Guide that links evidence-based medicine and environmental health evaluation.
 As recently described in the journal Health Affairs, the Navigation Guide is a valuable tool to evaluate the quality of evidence and to support evidence-based decision making by clinicians, patients, professional organizations and governmental agencies for environmental chemicals.

-CHE Fertility Working Group hosted this CHE Partnership call for an important discussion on the development of the Navigation Guide and its practical applications.
+CHE Fertility and Reproductive Health Working Group hosted this CHE Partnership call for an important discussion on the development of the Navigation Guide and its practical applications.
 Dr. Tracey Woodruff from UCSF presented the theoretical basis for the methodology.
 Dr. Jeanne Conry of ACOG District IX explained how to use the tool to find the best available evidence to make clinical decisions and recommendations.
 Dr. Kristina Thayer of the National Toxicology Program described the contribution of this methodology to the field of risk assessment.
 To round out the discussion, Dr. Kate Guyton of the US EPA discussed the relevance of the Navigation Guide to policy making human health risk assessments of environmental chemicals at US EPA.

 Tracey Woodruff, PhD, MPH.
 Dr. Woodruff is the Director of PRHE and an Associate Professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences and Pediatrics.
 She has done extensive research and policy development on environmental health issues, with a particular emphasis on early-life development.
 Her research areas include evaluating prenatal exposures to chemicals and associated adverse health effects, assessing children’s health risks, and environmental health policy.
 Previously Dr. Woodruff held a position at the US Environmental Protection Agency (US EPA) as a senior scientist and policy advisor in the Office of Policy.
 She is the author of two EPA reports on children’s environmental health indicators, coauthor of the 2005 US EPA guidance addressing childhood susceptibility to carcinogens for use in risk assessment, author of numerous scientific publications, and an Associate Editor of Environmental Health Perspectives.